house9/jquery-iframe-auto-height/README.markdown

 will NOT work if the iframe contains a page from another domain

-When viewing code locally (file:///) Google chrome will throw errors, works fine in Firefox locally and should work ok in all browsers when served from the same domain. if you have ruby installed you can run ruby webrick.rb from the root of this directory then using Google chrome go to http://localhost:3000/index.html
+When viewing code locally (file:///) Google chrome will throw errors, works fine in Firefox locally and should work ok in all browsers when served from the same domain.

+if you have ruby installed you can run "ruby webrick.rb" from the root of this directory then using Google chrome go to http://localhost:3000/index.html, chrome still a little weird using localhost ruby webrick.rb --bind YOUR_IP --port 333 seems to work better, where YOUR_IP is probably something like 192.168.0.12

 with IE8 it seems better to not specify the height attribute on the iframe